anoma/nspec/docs/tutorial/engines/index.md

 and the action given the current environment and the time stamped trigger do already determine the action to be taken and also the reactions to the trigger.
-Let us explain this one stpe at a time.
+Let us explain this one step at a time.

 Now, one important deviation from a "bare bones" actor model are a set of guards for each engine family.